fzl-22/mnist-classification-cnn/README.md

 conda activate ./venv
 ```

-If you are using CUDA instead of Apple's Metal, modify all occurence of `torch.mps.is_available` to `torch.cuda.is_available`.
+If you are using CUDA instead of Apple's Metal, modify all occurences of `torch.mps.is_available` to `torch.cuda.is_available`.